 \section{Conclusions}

 In this paper, we have studied the power-counting renormalizability of the nonlocal field theory \eq{action}--\eq{FF2} where gravity and matter are nonminimally coupled.
-We found that the theory is super-renormalizable in $D=4$ dimensions and that it can easily be rendered finite.
-More precisely, for the theory~\eq{action} with local action~\eq{aclocal} the number of UV divergences is infinite but the theory is strictly renormalizable if $n=(D-4)/2$ [Eq.\ \eq{stric}], while it is finite and the theory is super-renormalizable if $n > (D-4)/2$ [Eq.\ \eq{con1}], where $n+1$ is the degree of the polynomial $p(z)$ in the nonlocal form factor ${\rm H}$.
+We found that the theory may be super-renormalizable in $D=4$ dimensions and that it can easily be rendered finite.
+More precisely, for the theory~\eq{action} with local action~\eq{aclocal} the number of UV divergences is infinite but the theory is strictly renormalizable if $n=(D-4)/2$ (eq.\ \eq{stric}), while it is finite and the theory is super-renormalizable if $n > (D-4)/2$ (eq.\ \eq{con1}), where $n+1$ is the degree of the polynomial $p(z)$ in the nonlocal form factor ${\rm H}$.
 Therefore, in four-dimensional spacetime, the model is power-counting renormalizable if $n=0$ and super-renormalizable if $n>0$.
-Finally, if the summation over the field indices is performed with the delta~\eq{de-field}, the UV action does not posses terms with an odd number of fields $\ph$ provided that the potential $V(\ph)$ is an even function.
+Finally, if the summation over the field indices is performed with the delta~\eq{de-field}, the UV action does not possess terms with an odd number of fields $\ph$ provided that the potential $V(\ph)$ is an even function.
 In this case, divergences with an odd number of $\ph$ are not generated.

-Since power-counting renormalizability guarantees perturbative renormalizability (while the opposite is not true in general), we conclude that the nonlocal proposal \eq{action}, which is also unitary, could serve not just as a quantum gravity, but also as a ``theory of everything'' where all fields are quantized in the same way.
+We conclude that the nonlocal proposal \eq{action}, which is also unitary, could serve not just as a quantum gravity, but also as a ``theory of everything'' where all fields are quantized in the same way.
 Although there is no unification in the sense of supersymmetric multiplets or of particle modes arising from the vibrations of a string, and despite the fact that the choice of nonlocal form factors is restricted but not quite unique, the attractiveness of this proposal might lie in its simplicity: it is just a perturbative QFT of point particles, with no extra symmetries or extra dimensions.

 In its finite version, however, conformal invariance does appear as an added symmetry and this has momentous consequences for cosmology.
 Indeed, the theory is conformally invariant thanks to finiteness and, because of that, one can dispense with inflation to solve the problems of the hot-big-bang scenario and to subsequently generate the primordial tensor and scalar spectra in a natural way \cite{Modesto:2022asj}.
 In particular, the primordial tensor spectrum is blue-tilted and there is a relatively large \emph{lower bound} on its amplitude.
 This prediction can be tested within the next five years, thus allowing us to either detect a signature of quantum gravity or to rule out the theory in the very near future \cite{Calcagni:2022tuz}.
 The results of the present work put this phenomenology on a firm theoretical ground.